 Elon University (NC) hosted the 2012 Elections website that served as a hub of stories, resources, information and more for students, faculty and staff searching for ways to get involved in the political process, journalists seeking expert commentary, and citizens who want to learn more about the political forces shaping their lives.

 Several Florida campus organizations host election trivia and “Jeopardy” contests that focused on election issues

 Hobart and William Smith Colleges (NY) coordinates HWS Votes a non-partisan group of student leaders devoted to voter registration and the continuous education of the Hobart and William Smith and Geneva communities.
 They also participate in TurboVote.
 Check out their video below.

-Kutztown University (PA) is part of the College Election Poll Worker Initiative, a collaboration between Kutztown and the Berks County Election Offices.
-They are partnering to recruit and train college students for appointment as election workers.
-The partnership is designed to motivate students to be involved in the electoral process.
-KU students interested in applying for appointment as a poll worker must be a registered voter in Berks County, complete an application form and attend a mandatory training class.
+Kutztown University (PA) participated in the College Election Poll Worker Initiative, a collaboration between Kutztown and the Berks County Election Offices.
+They recruited and trained college students for appointment as election workers.

-• Created the “What’s Your Tag” campaign inviting students and others to use @WhatsUrTag and #whatsurtag and to join the Twitter conversation as they follow activities related to the 2012 election.
+• Western Kentucky University created the “What’s Your Tag” campaign inviting students and others to use @WhatsUrTag and #whatsurtag and to join the Twitter conversation as they follow activities related to the 2012 election.

 • High Point University sent students to each of the conventions, then interviewed them and posted the videos to get other students engaged through their Democracy USA project.

 • Florida Campus Compact and Ohio Campus Compact distributed resource packages that included copies of the discussion guides, a DVD of the women’s suffrage film Iron-Jawed Angels.